You are currently viewing Dublin Coastal Trail: New for Visitors

 In the 1960s, the area was almost completely derelict.
 Today, it has been restored.

-Some of the popular attractions in this restored Dublin City neighborhood include the popular EPIC The Irish Emigration Museum as well as the Jeanie Johnston tall ship that traces the journey of millions of Irish across the North Atlantic during the Great Famine.
+Some of the popular attractions in this restored Dublin City neighborhood include the popular EPIC The Irish Emigration Museum as well as the Jeanie Johnston tall ship, which traces the journey of millions of Irish across the North Atlantic during the Great Famine.

 Skerries